sayeed02021/digital-surfactant/README.md

 # Instructions for Running Code

 ## Diffusion
+The [diffusion](./diffusion/README.md) folder contains instructions for training the diffusion models described our work and generating new molecules.

+## Transformer
-The [diffusion](./diffusion/) folder contains instructions for training the diffusion models in our work and generating new molecules.
+The [transformer](./transformer/README.md) folder contains instructions for training the transformer models described in our work and generating new molecules.

 ## Property Predictor Models
-The [prop-pred](/prop_pred/) folder contains instructions for training the property predictor models.
+The [prop-pred](/prop_pred/README.md) folder contains instructions for training the property predictor models.